 Shakespeare was the all-American playwright.
 Only in the 20th century, when mass media created new frames of cultural reference, did the Bard’s reach narrow from popular to high culture.

 Still, Shakespeare’s appeal – or at least the reverence for his talent – remains widespread.
-To mark this year’s quadricentennial of his death, the Folger Shakespeare Library is sending out copies of the First Folio edition to all 50 states.
+Last year, to mark the quadricentennial of his death, the Folger Shakespeare Library sent out copies of the First Folio edition to all 50 states.
 Printed only 7 years after Shakespeare’s death in no more than 750 copies, the First Folio is the first printed collection of all his plays.
 Today, 233 copies survive.
 The Folger owns 82 of them – the world’s largest collection – and normally keeps them behind four sets of safe doors.
-A total of 18 Folios will venture out to make that all-state tour.
+A total of 18 Folio ventured out in 2016 to make that all-state tour.

-A 'book tour' four hundred years after the death of its author, that’s fantastic measure of his work’s lasting impact.
-The First Folio travel schedule around America’s 50 states likely includes the capitals and/or larger cities of each state.
+A ‘book tour’ four hundred years after the death of the author, that’s fantastic measure of his work’s lasting impact.
+The First Folio travel schedule around America’s 50 states included the capitals and larger cities of each state.
 But this itinerary would be way cooler: if the books visited the locations across America that bear the name of characters and places mentioned in Shakespeare.

 As this map shows, there are heaps of those, in almost every state – the only Bard-less ones are Maryland and Delaware (and perhaps also Alaska and Hawaii, which are not included).

 Granted, some toponymical concordances are likely coincidental, and may not refer to Shakespeare at all.
 The four Denmarks (in Oregon, Iowa, Wisconsin and Kansas) have probably been named by Danish immigrants rather than by thespian pioneers.